 Everyone raves about how natural breastfeeding is and how much simpler it is than bottle feeding.
 Yes in many ways it is both those things, but don’t be fooled.
 Natural does not guarantee easy!
 In the wee hours of the morning when you have been up every 90 minutes to feed and your baby is screaming, your nipples are sore, you have attempted to latch your baby on 10 times and you can’t remember what sleep feels like; nothing is easy.
 Just stop for a minute, take a breath, grab a drink or go to the loo.

 The more stressed you get the more stressed your baby gets, this is a recipe for disaster.
-Stress inhibits everything to do with breastfeeding and not only is it impossible to latch a screaming angry baby onto a sobbing broken hearted mother.
+Stress inhibits everything to do with breastfeeding and it is impossible to latch a screaming angry baby onto a sobbing broken hearted mother.
 At a cellular level all the breast milk receptors and milk let down control is all affected by stress hormones.
 I know right?
 As if this is the ideal time to not have any milk, are you not stressed enough already??
 This is why its so important to try and remain as calm as you can.
 Easier said than done I know.
 But just take an extra 5 minutes; calm yourself and then calm the baby, once you are both ready then the feed can begin.

 5. Don’t Struggle Alone